yann-mabsilico/yann-mabsilico.github.io/content/docker.md

 As an example, if only one container id starts with *2*, then we can simply use *2* instead of the full id to identify this container.

 ## Build an image and run it with tags
+A build requires a `Dockerfile`.
+Refer to the [Dockerfile](#dockerfile) section.
+If no `Dockerfile` is specified, the `build` command will look in the current working directory.
+One may specify a different location for the `Dockerfile` with the `-f` option.

 	docker build . --tag production
 	docker run -it production

+The dot is the context directory (and could obviously be any directory).
+See section [Understanding the context](#understanding-the-context) for an explanation.

 As mentioned above, `production` will appear in the `REPOSITORY` column of `docker images` while `latest` appears in the `TAG` column.
 We can specify both `REPOSITORY` and `TAG` with `repository:tag`.